TriZetto QNXT – Preprocessing Limitations

 A Better Solution

-T-Connect is a solution designed to integrate with existing infrastructure providing a robust set of APIs, databases, workflow engine and management portal allowing for rapid implementation of complex workflows.
-T-Connect was built from the ground up focused on native X12 EDI support, allowing for parsing, validation, splitting, and paper form generation, along with many other features.
+T-Connect is a solution designed to integrate with existing infrastructure providing a robust set of APIs, EDI databases, workflow engine and management portal allowing for rapid implementation of complex workflows.
+T-Connect was built from the ground up focused on native X12 EDI support, allowing for parsing, validation, splitting, and conversion of EDI to CMS 1500 form (PDF), along with many other features.
 Several implementation scenarios are supported, such as an in-place connector into BizTalk and QNXT.

 With T-Connect’s workflow engine, the task of adding custom logic is effortless, presenting a simple interface to author routes composed of several steps.
 A step can receive, execute logic, and send the file to a destination.
 Logic executed can consist of out of the box steps or custom steps developed using the T-Connect step framework to inject any logic into the route.
 Pre-built steps included out of the box include: